 Yes.
-Everyone is welcome to attend mass during the week.
-The services and mass are accessible to the public.
-On weekdays, they are held in the nave or in the choir for 8 am and 9 am masses.
+Everyone is welcome to attend Mass during the week.
+The services and Mass are accessible to the public.
+On weekdays, they are held in the nave or the choir for 8 am and 9 am masses.
 You must be seated a few minutes before the service begins.
 Sunday services are all held at the main altar.
-And you must be seated at least 10 to 15 minutes before the start of these or any holiday services.
+And it would be best if you were placed at least 10 to 15 minutes before se or any holiday services start.

 How many days do you need in Lourdes, France?

 You should plan to spend two or more days in Lourdes.
 You can’t see everything in one day, so allow yourself some time to enjoy the area and relax.
-But if you only want to spend some time in prayer and meditation, a day or two would be enough.
+But a day or two would be enough if you only want to spend some time in prayer and meditation.

 Which town in southern France is a popular pilgrimage site?

-Lourdes, a small town in the south of France, has been a pilgrimage site since 1858.
+Lourdes, a small town in southern France, has been a pilgrimage site since 1858.
 It is when 14-year-old Bernadette Soubirous said she had seen the Blessed Virgin Mary.
-Since then, millions of visitors from all over the world have flocked to Lourdes to be healed by its healing waters and divine energy.
+Since then, millions of visitors across the globe have flocked to Lourdes to be healed by its healing waters and divine energy.